nmousa/kennyballou.com/blag/content/blog/elixir_hot_swap_code.markdown

 Thus, we are able to hot-swap running code, without stopping, losing state, or effecting processes waiting for that data.
+> I like this summary line

 But there are better ways to achieve this same result.
+> Yay!
+I am now expecting to learn how.

 ### Example: `iex` ###